poldham/accession/README.md

 <!---# (spaCyr) pauloldham@PAULs-iMac accession % python -m spaCy train corpus/config.cfg --paths.train corpus/train.spaCy --paths.dev corpus/dev.spaCy--->

-For the training a spaCy project was created from an existing template containing commands for training, adding an entity ruler and packaging a model as a pip installable.
+For the training a spaCy project was created from an existing template containing commands for training, adding an entity ruler (thesaurus or dictionary of terms to match) and packaging a model as a pip installable.

 ``` bash
 spacy project run train